 - Clogged vents

-2. Remove Any HVAC Protective Covers Before the Sping
+Remove Any Protective Covers

+Even the best HVAC units need a little help against the elements.
 Most winter prep includes covering an outside unit with a protective sheet or tarp.
 This provides an extra layer to keep the excess moisture of snow and ice from getting into your unit.

 But with spring now in bloom, it’s time to remove it along with any other safety measures you took before winter hit.
 You’ll no longer need them until winter comes around again.

-3. Inspect for General Wear and Tear
+Inspect For General Wear & Tear

-After a long no use, It’s a good idea to give a thorough inspection of the entire system before starting any of the deeper prep work.
+A lot can happen throughout the harsh winter months.
+It’s a good idea to give a thorough inspection of the entire system before starting any of the deeper prep work.

 From this general inspection, you’ll have a greater idea as to where to start with your spring preparation.
 Some specific places to check out include: